Eddie-Larsson/mapbox-print-pdf/readme.md

 ```

 ## Header/footer
 A header and/or footer can be specified either by passing in an html string or html object, the latter is usually preferred.
 In addition to the html itself the baseline format the header/footer was designed for must be provided, this could be a custom format (a name property isn't neccessary) or the name of a registered format.
 An additional optional property is the orientation of the baseline format (default is portrait).
-Lastly the height of the header/footer should be included, this should be the height as it was in the baseline format.
+The header/footer height is based on the content height, so specify what it in the normal css.

 ```javascript
 var printPdf = require('mapbox-print-pdf');